AhmadZaqiq/Small-Console-applications-Projects/README.md

 - **Banking Operations**: Includes quick withdrawal, normal withdrawal, deposits, and balance inquiries.
 - **Data Persistence**: Account details and transactions are securely managed with file storage.
 - **User Interaction**: The system offers a user-friendly interface with clear prompts and robust validation.
-- Important Note: To enter the system for the first time...Use:
+- **Important Note**: To enter the system for the first time...Use:
 Account Number: A150, PinCode       : 1234

 # 2-Math Quiz Game